djbrieck/joes-robot-shop/README.md

 # JoesRobotShop

+Project Setup

+Node Version to install / use

+    nvm use 18.10.0

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.
+Do install the CLI as follows:

+    npm i -g @angular/cli@16.0.0

+Run to install the dependencies

+    npm ci

 ## Development server

+Start the back end server [Backend api-server](api-server/README.md)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.